PeachyPrinter/peachyprinter/README.md

  - "-l LEVEL" - will select the log level valid levels: DEBUG INFO WARNING ERROR  note:DEBUG is so verbose printing will probibily get ruined by delays

 ###Known issues
+ - Occasionally crashes on close in windows 10
+ - Configuration can have problems if printers are swapped while software is running
+ -

 ###Scripts
  - build*  - These create an installable package